maxvol/RaspSwift/README.md

 * etc.

 That way, at every value update you have a _complete snapshot_ of what is going on in particular domain.
-Besides, there is only one way to update domain state, namely by sending event to the state aggregator - this ensures consistency.
+Besides, there is only one way to update domain state, namely by sending event to the state aggregator - this ensures _consistency_ of every state snapshot.

 ![alt text](https://github.com/maxvol/RaspSwift/blob/master/rasp.png "Diagram")